Aimee Semple McPherson: War years

-Rubber and other drives were organized, and unlimited airtime on her radio station, was given to the Office of War Information.
-She asked listeners to donate two hours a day for such tasks as rolling bandages.
+Rubber and other drives were organized, and unlimited airtime on her radio station was given to the Office of War Information.
+She asked listeners to donate two hours each day for such tasks as rolling bandages.
 Money was raised to provide military bases with comfortable furnishings and radios.
-Newsweek published an article about McPherson, "The World's Greatest Living Minister" in 1943, noting that she had collected 2,800 pints of blood for the Red Cross; servicemen in her audience are especially honored, and the climax of her church services is when she reads the National Anthem.
+Newsweek published a 1943 article about McPherson, "The World's Greatest Living Minister", noting that she had collected 2,800 pints of blood for the Red Cross; servicemen in her audience were honored, and she read the national anthem during services.
 McPherson gave visiting servicemen autographed Bibles.
 She wrote:

-She insulted Adolf Hitler and Hideki Tōjō, and became involved in war bond rallies.
+She insulted Adolf Hitler and Hideki Tōjō and became involved in war bond rallies.
 McPherson sold $150,000 worth of bonds in one hour in 1942, breaking previous records, then repeated the performance in 1944.
-The U.S. Treasury awarded her a special citation and the army made McPherson an honorary colonel.
+The U.S. Treasury awarded her a special citation, and the U.S. Army made McPherson an honorary colonel.
 Her wartime activities included sermons linking the church and patriotism.
 She felt that if the Allies did not prevail, churches, homes, and everything dear to Christians would be destroyed.

-McPherson's embrace of the total war strategy of the United States left her open to some criticism.
+McPherson's embrace of the United States' total war strategy left her open to some criticism.
 The line between the church as an independent moral authority monitoring government became blurred.
 Japanese Americans' internment in relocation camps was overlooked, and she refused to allow her denomination to support Christians who remained pacifist.
 Church members and leaders were expected to be willing to take up arms.
-The pacifist clause, by her proposal, was eliminated by the Foursquare Gospel Church.
+The pacifist clause, by her proposal, was eliminated by the Foursquare Church.